lead our journey to DESTINATION EXCELLENCE

 Applicants who are appointed to schools are named as interim principals.
 This means that new school leaders have a year-long opportunity to build strong partnerships with their teams, connect with their school communities, and build the strong foundations that they need to be successful in their roles.
 Interim school leaders are fully compensated as school leaders during this period.

-Community Engagement in the Permanent School Leader Selection Process
+School Community Engagement in the Permanent School Leader Selection Process

 Step Six of the school leader selection process, which provides opportunities for school community input, will occur prior to the winter holiday break each year.